 Blackwell House is known for its beautiful Victorian design and houses 32 William Smith students, in single, double, and triple bedrooms.
-First-year women are housed in the double and triple bedrooms, while upper-class women may live in single, double or triple bedrooms.

 Built in 1863, Blackwell House was originally designed for William B. Douglas, a Hobart Trustee.
 In 1906, it became the first residence hall at William Smith College.
 The Douglas mansion was re-named Blackwell House after Elizabeth Blackwell, the first woman to receive a medical degree in the United States.
-She obtained her degree in 1849 from Geneva Medical College, which was re-named Hobart Free College in 1852.

 Bedroom floor color: Blue carpet